Internet-Draft OAuth Mission Expansion August 2026

 A branch mode, in which the predecessor and the successor both remain active after expansion (for example, a separately scoped child task running alongside the original), is OPTIONAL and is not defined here.
 A deployment that needs a separately scoped task alongside a still-active Mission creates an ordinary new Mission under the issuance profile and MAY set that Mission's related_to member (Section 6) to the original Mission's mission_id to preserve lineage; it does not set predecessor, which would imply a supersession, so the original remains active.
 An atomic, grant-bound branch expansion that creates such a child within a single expansion approval event is deferred to a future revision of this document.

-More than one expansion request MAY be in flight against the same predecessor at once.
-Because replacement produces exactly one successor per predecessor (Section 8), the Mission Issuer MUST serialize adjudications against the same predecessor so that concurrent expansions cannot each produce a successor.
+More than one expansion request MAY be in flight against the same predecessor at once, and more than one MAY be adjudicated and awaiting its completion.
+Because replacement produces exactly one successor per predecessor (Section 8) and supersession is deferred to activation (Section 7), the Mission Issuer MUST serialize the completions that would activate a successor of the same predecessor, so that concurrent expansions cannot each activate one.

-The Mission Issuer MUST serialize expansion adjudications against the same predecessor with compare-and-set semantics.
-At the moment of adjudication, in the same atomic step that would activate the successor and supersede the predecessor, the Mission Issuer MUST verify:
+The Mission Issuer MUST apply compare-and-set semantics at successor activation (Section 5.2).
+This is the completion-side re-verification of the deferred window (Section 5.3).
+In the same atomic step that would activate the successor and supersede the predecessor, the Mission Issuer MUST verify:

-1. the predecessor resolved from the presented grant is still in the active state; and
+1. the predecessor is still in the active state; and

-2. no other replacement expansion has already produced a successor for this predecessor (equivalently, the predecessor has not already transitioned to superseded).
+2. no other replacement expansion has already activated a successor for this predecessor (equivalently, the predecessor has not already transitioned to superseded).

-If either check fails, the Mission Issuer MUST refuse the request with invalid_grant and the applicable reconciliation status from the closed set below.
-The losing or otherwise stale expansion request is rejected; it does not produce a second successor.
+If either check fails, the Mission Issuer MUST refuse the completion with invalid_grant and the applicable reconciliation status from the closed set below.
+The losing or otherwise stale expansion is rejected at completion; it activates no successor.

 The reconciliation status codes are: